Discover more. If your divorce is inevitable, choose the BETTER Path: join our newsletter for supportive, resolution-focused information!

 What Are Unbundled Legal Services in British Columbia?

 Unbundled legal services, also known as legal coaching or limited-scope representation in BC, are a flexible and affordable approach to working with a lawyer.
-Instead of hiring a lawyer for an entire case from start to finish, unbundling lets clients choose only the specific tasks they want assistance with—paying only for targeted legal help where and when it is needed.
+Instead of hiring a lawyer for an entire case from start to finish, unbundled legal services lets clients choose only the specific tasks they want assistance with—paying only for legal help where and when it is needed.

 How Unbundled Legal Services Work in BC

-These options allow you to obtain legal advice for specific steps in your process and handle the rest yourself.
-This may include reviewing or preparing court documents, providing strategic legal advice, or coaching clients prior to hearings.
-It is particularly popular in family law matters, where individuals sometimes represent themselves in mediation, court, or other forms of negotiation.
+Unbundled legal services start with you hiring a lawyer but under the contract with your lawyer (also known as a retainer agreement), it says that you are only going to use your lawyer as needed.
+This may include reviewing or preparing court documents, providing strategic legal advice, or coaching you prior to a hearing.
+It is particularly popular in family law matters, where individuals sometimes represent themselves in mediation, four-way meetings, mediation/arbitration, or even court hearings.

-With unbundled legal services, clients can break down the legal services they require into smaller parts.
-Clients access only the support they need.
+With unbundled legal services, clients like you can break down the legal services you require into separate parts, using the legal assistance only when needed.

 Access to Unbundled Services in BC